 The Assessor values all property as of January 1 of the tax year.
 Reassessments are mandated by statute every four years.
 This is known as the general assessment year.
-However, the Property Tax Code does allow assessors to reassess any and all properties each year where necessary.
-This annual reassessment is encouraged by the Taxpayers’ Federation of Illinois and the International Association of Assessing Officers.
+The property tax code requires the Chief County Assessment Office and the Illinois Department of Revenue to apply equalizing factors each year to maintain the 33.33% level of assessment on all properties.

 PRINCIPLES THE ASSESSOR’S OFFICE FOLLOWS.
 The Township assessors use the same principles, techniques and methodologies as those employed by fee appraisers with only slight variations to accommodate the uniformity criteria of the United States Constitution and the Illinois Constitution.